List of Dragon Ball characters: Concept and design

-Akira Toriyama initially based most of the characters on those from Journey to the West: Goku from Sun Wukong, Bulma from Tang Sanzang, Oolong from Zhu Bajie, and Yamcha from Sha Wujing.
+Akira Toriyama initially based most of the characters on those from Journey to the West: Goku from the Monkey King, Bulma from Tang Sanzang, Oolong from Zhu Bajie, and Yamcha from Sha Wujing.
 He also incorporated ideas from one of his earlier one-shot manga series, Dragon Boy.
 Toriyama explained that the reason there are many anthropomorphic characters is that he found it easier to visually differentiate them compared to human characters.
 For the female characters, Toriyama created women he deemed "beautiful and sexy", but also "strong".
 He claimed that he has trouble drawing females, which is why there are relatively few female characters in the Dragon Ball series.
 To advance the story quickly, he introduced Goku's signature flying nimbus cloud, later gave most fighting characters the ability to fly, and eventually granted Goku teleportation.

 Many Dragon Ball characters have names that are puns, which are associated with related characters.
 For example, Bulma and her family are named after undergarments, members of the human-like alien race known as the Saiyans are named after vegetables, and because Frieza is a pun on freezer, the Ginyu Force are named after products that are kept in a refrigerator.
 A study on sound symbolism and its effect on character names conducted by researchers at Tsuda University, Tokyo discover that out of a sample size of 118 villainous characters from Dragon Ball, the consonants /g/ and /b/ were frequently used in their names and that there was a strong tendency to link "bad & male" characters with /ɡ/, which supports the notion that "a sound-meaning association can be attested in at least some phonemes" in the Japanese language.
 Toriyama explained that he does not like giving names to techniques and special abilities, but did so at his editor's suggestion.
 His wife was the one who named the series' signature Kamehameha (かめはめ波), but he named all the others, even selecting them specifically for each character; saying someone like Vegeta would use names in English, and using kanji for the more sophisticated Piccolo.

 The franchise's anime and film adaptations feature some original characters not created by Toriyama but by Toei Animation staff: Dragon Ball GT and the vast majority of the film adaptations and OVAs exist in their own unique continuities which branch off from the anime television series at various points, so original characters introduced in the films are usually unknown to the characters in either or both of the official anime and manga series continuities.
 Toriyama personally designed certain characters which made their debut appearances in animated films, as well as licensed video games such as Android 21.